apache/predictionio/docs/manual/source/demo/textclassification.html.md

 ...
 ```

 Note that all letters are transformed to lowercase, so that the tokens `"Hello"` and `"hello"` are considered to be equivalent.
-This is a **modeling choice**, and is something that can be removed if desired (it will affect your feature extraction).
-Another modeling choice one could make is to remove all punctuation.
+This is a **modeling choice**, and is something that can be removed if desired (it will affect your feature extraction process).
+Another modeling choice that is made implicitly in the default template settings is to remove the possibility of having punctuation characters as tokens.
+This, however, is actually dealt with when importing the data, since individual punctuation characters are included in the default set of stop words.

 The next step in the data representation is to take the array of allowed tokens and extract a set of n-grams and a corresponding value indicating the number of times a given n-gram appears.
 The set of n-grams for n equal to 1 and 2 in the running example is the set of elements of the form `[A(`\\(i\\)`)]` and `[A(`\\(j\\)`), A(`\\(j + 1\\)`)]`, respectively.
 In the general case, the set of n-grams extracted from an array of allowed tokens `A` will be of the form `[A(`\\(i\\)`), A(`\\(i + 1\\)`), ..., A(`\\(i + n - 1\\)`)]` for \\(i = 0, 1, 2, ...,\\) `A.size` \\(- n\\).
 The n-gram window is an interval of integers for which you want to extract grams for each element in the interval. nMin and nMax are the smallest and largest integer values in the interval, respectively.
 The default model only includes unigrams and bigrams (\\(n = 1\\) and \\(n = 2\\), respectively).